Find Affordable College Courses

 Master’s Degrees in Education/Teaching of Individuals Who are Developmentally Delayed

 There are 3 schools in the United States where you can get your master's degree in education/teaching of individuals who are developmentally delayed.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 10% were students from underrepresented racial-ethnic groups.
+This degree is more popular with female students, and about 23% of recent graduates were from an underrepresented racial-ethnic group.

 Education Levels of Education/Teaching of Individuals Who are Developmentally Delayed Majors

-During the 2020-2021 academic year, 149 students earned their master's degree in education/teaching of individuals who are developmentally delayed.
+During the most recent year for which data is available, 48 people earned their master's degree in education/teaching of individuals who are developmentally delayed.
 This earns it the #60 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in education/teaching of individuals who are developmentally delayed at each degree level.